engage

 Think about how your marketing budget is being allocated and put effort into optimizing it.
 It’s easy to get caught up in the battles while the war is being lost.
 Ensure that the money you spend is a calculated risk so that it comes back to you in abundance.

 PPC ads are all about relevance.
 They allow businesses to show a highly targeted ad at the exact moment a search takes place.
-For this reason, PPC campaigns are most often used to increase sales through lead generation, but can also be used for email capture and promoting brand awareness.
+For this reason, PPC campaigns are often used to increase sales through lead generation, but they can also be used for email capture and brand awareness.

 Consider this: 66% of buyer-intent keywords are paid clicks.
-The distinction of buyer-intent is important.
+The distinction of buyer intent is important.
 Most content marketing is good for building brand awareness and even highly coveted organic rankings.
 But ads are most effective when targetted keywords indicate purchase intent.
-Of all the marketing channels, PPC is best positioned to capitalize on buyer intent.
+Of all the marketing channels, PPC advertising is best positioned to capitalize on the buyer’s intent.

 Online advertising is good for getting potential customers into various stages of your sales funnel.
 Obviously, selling to a warm audience takes far less energy than warming up a cold audience.
-How you go about it will largely depend on your business model and your sales cycle.
+How you go about it depends largely on your business model and sales cycle.

 An effective PPC campaign requires smart keyword research, landing page optimization, data collection and interpretation, and the ability to make strategic adjustments along the way.
 It isn’t easy to pull off, but a successful PPC campaign can generate enough qualified leads to keep business booming.

-Most of all, using a PPC campaign for generating leads requires a clear intent.
+Most of all, using a PPC campaign to generate leads requires clear intent.
 Your goal needs to be clearly defined at the onset in order to maximize the potential of this powerful marketing channel.

 • Gain immediate keyword rankings and site traffic